Jordan Hicks (baseball)

-Jordan McKinley Hicks (born September 6, 1996) is an American professional baseball pitcher for the St. Louis Cardinals of Major League Baseball (MLB).
-He was drafted by the Cardinals in the third round of the 2015 MLB draft, and he made his MLB debut with them in 2018.
-He is one of the hardest throwers in the major leagues, having been clocked as throwing as hard as 105 mph.
+Jordan McKinley Hicks (born September 6, 1996) is an American professional baseball pitcher for the Boston Red Sox of Major League Baseball (MLB).
+He has previously played in MLB for the St. Louis Cardinals, Toronto Blue Jays, and San Francisco Giants.

+The Cardinals selected Hicks in the third round of the 2015 MLB draft, and he made his MLB debut with them in 2018.
+The Cardinals traded him to the Blue Jays in 2023.
+When Hicks was a relief pitcher, he was one of the hardest throwers in the major leagues, having been measured as throwing as hard as 105 mph.

 Amateur career

 Hicks attended Klein Oak High School in Klein, Texas, before transferring to Cypress Creek High School in Houston, Texas, for his senior year.
 He signed with Tulane University to play college baseball.